stephengold/Georg/README.md

 + the [NetBeans] integrated development environment

 I am grateful to [Github] and [Imgur] for providing free hosting for this project and many other open-source projects.

 I'm also grateful to my dear Holly, for keeping me sane.

-If I've misattributed anything or left anyone out, please let me know so I can correct the situation: sgold@sonic.net
+If I've misattributed anything or left anyone out, please let me know, so I can correct the situation: sgold@sonic.net